 Fishing Lake Colac

-Lake Colac is a very shallow system with a maximum depth of only 2.5 meters and this requires some thought into the best ways to present lures and baits.
-There have been some noted issues of water quality so do keep an eye on that if you plan to eat fish from here.
+Lake Colac is a very shallow system with a maximum depth of only 2.5 meters, and this requires some thought into the best ways to present lures and baits.
+There have been some noted issues of water quality, so do keep an eye on that if you plan to eat fish from here.
 Here you can catch redfin, trout, carp, eels and tench.
-With redfin and carp in big numbers when the water conditions are right.
+Redfin and carp are present in large numbers when water conditions are right.
 You can follow when trout will be stocked using the Victorian trout stocking programs as part of the target 1 million by 2020 and 10 million by 2022 initiatives.
-Powerbait trout nuggets suspended from a float area are a great option with the power bait positioned about 40cm underneath the float.
-Powerbait is similar to what stocked trout are used to eating in the farming hatcheries so they will eagerly take power bait.
-Use some trout pellets as berely to bring them into the area, many locals have noted this as key to catching more fish in this spot.
-Other bait options include scrub worms, maggots, corn, and mudeye.
-Either from a float or with a light running sinker rig.
-We would highly recommend that you read our detailed guide on how to catch trout.
+Powerbait trout nuggets suspended from a float area are a great option, with the powerbait positioned about 40cm underneath the float.
+Powerbait is similar to what stocked trout are used to eating in the farming hatcheries, so they will eagerly take powerbait.
+Use some trout pellets as berely to bring them into the area; many locals have noted this as key to catching more fish in this spot.
+Other bait options include scrub worms, maggots, corn, and mudeye, either from a float or with a light running sinker rig.
+We highly recommend reading our detailed guide on catching trout.

-hen targeting Trout fish as light as possible which will make the experience more fun and improve your chances.
+When targeting Trout, use as light a line as possible, which will make the experience more fun and improve your chances.
 Redfin will actively take many baits or lures.
-To maximize your chances fish with a 1-3 or 2-4 kilo rod.
-The main line spooled with 4-pound braid finished with a good quality leader.
-Stocking of the lake happens just prior to each school holiday, so that’s the best time to go.
+We recommend using a 2-4 kilo fishing rod with a 2000 or 2500 size reel, spooled with 6-8 pound braid and finished with one rod length of fluorocarbon leader.
+Stocking of the lake happens just before each school holiday, so that’s the best time to go.
 But make sure you put all the small trout caught back into the system to grow.
-Most freshwater species have a tendency to feed more aggressively at Dawn and Dusk.
+Most freshwater species tend to feed more aggressively at Dawn and Dusk.
 My personal favourite is fishing sundown, particularly in the warmer months.

 Lake Colac Carp